 - Budget – It’s not necessary to spend a significant amount on a setup for Puget Sound Salmon Fishing.
 Sure, you can always invest in nicer gear, but it’s not a critical factor in success

-- Rod durability – Puget Sound fishing is something easy to share with your friends, your kids, your friends kids…at some point, somebody will do something stupid with your rods.
+- Rod durability – Puget Sound fishing is something easy to share with your friends, your kids, and your friend’s kids…at some point, somebody will do something stupid with your rods.
 Make sure they can take a beating.

-I’m really liking the low profile line counter reel too, and that might be what I buy more of in the future.
+I really like the low-profile line counter reel too, and that might be what I buy more of in the future.

 For rods, I run the Okuma SST-C-1062MH.
 I’ve had great success with these.
-They’ve been dropped, bent nearly in half and banged around.
+They’ve been dropped, bent nearly in half, and banged around.
 Great budget rod that will land a lot of fish for very little investment.
-The 1062MH is out of production now so the above XH is probably what I would go with now,
+The 1062MH is out of production now so the 1062 XH is probably what I would go with now,

-I used to simply spool my reels with 30 lb mainline such as the above P-Line as a low drama, low hassle way to rig things up.
+I used to simply spool my reels with 30 lb mono mainline as a low drama, low hassle way to rig things up.

-I now fill my spools with 50 lb braid and attach 100 yards of 30 lb flourocarbon topshot with an FG knot.
+I now fill my spools with 50 lb braid and attach 100 yards of 30 lb fluorocarbon top shot with an FG knot.
 The primary reason I do this is to eliminate as much slack and stretch in my line as I primarily troll with downriggers and this can be a big factor in not losing fish.

 Protroll even makes a lighted / blinking flasher that has some people really excited.
 I even caught a bird on a lighted flasher at 100 ft down!
 I plan to test these out quite a bit more this season.